By Dennis Hartley

 The Cook, the Thief, His Wife, and Her Lover– A gamey, visceral and perverse fable about food, as it relates to love, sex, violence, revenge, and Thatcherism from writer-director Peter Greenaway (who I like to call “the thinking person’s Ken Russell”).

-Michael Gambon chews up the scenery as a vile and vituperative British underworld kingpin who holds nightly court at a gourmet eatery.
+Michael Gambon (who passed away earlier this year) chews up the scenery as a vile and vituperative British underworld kingpin who holds nightly court at a gourmet eatery.
 When his bored trophy wife (Helen Mirren) becomes attracted to one of the regular diners, an unassuming bookish fellow (Alan Howard), the wheels are set in motion for a twisty tale, culminating in one of the most memorable scenes of “just desserts” ever served up on film (not for the squeamish).

 The opulent set design and cinematographer Sacha Vierny’s extraordinary use of color lend the film a rich Jacobean texture.
 Richard Bohringer is “the cook”, and look for the late pub rocker Ian Dury as one of Gambon’s associates.
 It’s unique…if not for all tastes.

 Diner– This slice-of-life dramedy marked writer-director Barry Levinson’s debut in 1982, and remains his best.
 A group of 20-something pals converge for Christmas week in 1959 Baltimore.
 One is recently married, another is about to get hitched, and the rest playing the field and deciding what to do with their lives as they slog fitfully toward adulthood.